 In his class, Prof. Oliver Brand will introduce you to the history, methods, uses, and fallacies of comparative legal reasoning as well as to important legal traditions.

-Prof. Dr. Miriam Buiten is Junior Professor of Law and Economics at the University of Mannheim.
-She studied Economics and Law at the Erasmus University Rotterdam, the University of Hamburg, and the University of Bologna.
-She holds an LL.M. (cum laude) in International and European Law as well as an M.Sc. (with distinction) in Law and Economics, for which she received a VSB Foundation scholarship.
-Miriam obtained her PhD in Law and Economics at the Erasmus University Rotterdam by taking part in an Erasmus Mundus Joint Doctoral Program.
-She has given lectures in various courses, including Competition Law and Economics and Comparative Law and Economics.
-Her past professional experience includes working for a leading Dutch law firm in the competition law and litigation practices, and at the European Commission in the Directorate General Competition.
-Her areas of interest include law and economics, European integration, internal market law, competition law, and intellectual property law.
+Prof. Dr. Miriam Buiten is assistant professor for Law and Economics at the University of Mannheim.
+She studied Economics and Law at the Erasmus University Rotterdam, the University of Hamburg and the University of Bologna.
+She holds an LL.M. (cum laude) in International and European Law, as well as an M.Sc. (with distinction) in Law and Economics.
+Prof. Buiten obtained her PhD in Law and Economics at the Erasmus University Rotterdam within an Erasmus Mundus Joint Doctorate Program.
+Her areas of interest include Law and Technology & Digitalization, Competition Law and European Law.

 Law & Economics